Cluster-specific Configuration

 If there are minor differences between nodes, you can include a local node configuration file as discussed in the following the example:

-For one node, you want OPTION = "FOO".
+For one node, you want OPTION = "FOO"

-For another node, you want OPTION = "BAR".
+For another node, you want OPTION = "BAR"

-Do not define OPTION in the ecelerity.conf file.
+Do not define OPTION

-Set OPTION in a node-local.conf file in all the /opt/msys/ecelerity/etc/conf/nodename directories.
+file in all the /opt/msys/ecelerity/etc/conf/nodename

-Add an "include node-local.conf" statement to /opt/msys/ecelerity/etc/default/ecelerity.conf.
+Add an "include node-local.conf" statement to /opt/msys/ecelerity/etc/default/ecelerity.conf

 If there are major differences between node configurations, it is probably simpler to create a separate configuration file for each node as described in “Repository Working Copy for Cluster”.